Agamaj/Waveform-Gen/README.md

 Waveform Generator Generate multiple waveform types and integrate them into a complete generator.
 Each student implements one waveform while coordinating output selection and timing.

 What we want to make:
 Basic generator of sine, square and triangle wave, that will send signal through mono audio output.
-It will show current state (frequency, selected wave...) on seven-segment.
-You will navigate through different settings by pressing different buttons.
-Frequency is only controlable by choosing from (1, 10, 100, 1000) displayed on 7-segments
+It will show current state (frequency, selected wave) on 7-segments.
+You will navigate through different waveforms by pressing <> buttons.
+Frequency should be only choosable from (1, 10, 100, 1000) by pressing ^ button.
+Switch will be used for controlling output (on/off).

   # Detailed funcionality
   Buttons: